MolBIFFM/diana/README.md

 modification measured at the same time while separating different times.
-For example, enrichment analysis may consider a subset of proteins determined on the basis of measurements for two different types of post-translational modification but treat each time of measurement separately where relative thresholds for measurements refer to distributions for a particular type of post-translational modification and time of measurement.
+For example, enrichment analysis may consider a subset of proteins determined on the basis of measurements for two different types of post-translational modification but treat each time of measurement separately.
+Relative thresholds for measurements refer to distributions for a particular type of post-translational modification and time of measurement.